ucsb-cs16/w19/_info/syllabus.md

         </ul>
   </li>

 <li><strong>(5) Participation</strong>&mdash;Lectures are designed to be interactive, so come prepared with questions.
 Additionally, participating by answering or clarifying questions on Piazza is highly encouraged.
 Pair programming is another way that you are participating in this course.
 I expect everyone to be reliable, prepared to work and to follow the proper pair-programming rules.
-Disrepectful, unprofessional, and otherwise inappropriate behavior can be grounds for receivng a zero for participation in this course.
+Disrespectful, unprofessional, and otherwise inappropriate behavior can be grounds for receiving a zero for participation in this course.
     <br />
     <br />
 </li>